SviridenkoElenaVladimirovna/HomeAssignments/Assignment4/README.md

 st130482@student.spbu.ru

 ## Description
-Home assingment 4 - Implementation of operator overloading "<<" for outputting a string to any input/output stream.
+Home assingment 4 - Implementation of operator overloading "<<" for outputting a string to any input/output stream. <br>
-Implementation of operators ">", "<" for comparing objects.
+Implementation of operators ">", "<" for comparing objects. <br>
-Implementation of constructor overloading.
+Implementation of constructor overloading. <br>
 Reworking tests to check the implemented functionality.

 ## Build